 The business decisions your organization makes should all be guided by the values set forth at the highest level.
-That includes product or service innovation, whom your company chooses to hire or work with, and how you work with customers.
+That includes product or service innovation, whom your company chooses to hire or work with, the overall mission statement, and how you work with customers.

 Often, organizations will talk about their core company values, but lack transparency with their people or even follow the values themselves.
 As the saying goes, practice what you preach!